cosmos/interchain-security/CONTRIBUTING.md

 ICS follows [semantic versioning](https://semver.org), but with the following deviations (similar to [IBC-Go](https://github.com/cosmos/ibc-go/blob/main/RELEASES.md)):

 - An API breaking change will result in an increase of the MAJOR version number (X.y.z | x > 0).
-- A state breaking change will result in an increase of the MINOR version number (x.Y.z | x > 0).
+- A state breaking change (change requiring coordinated upgrade and/or state migration) will result in an increase of the MINOR version number (x.Y.z | x > 0).

 ### Backwards Compatibility